PaoloChang/vanilla-todos/README.md

 # Vanilla todos

-Todo example with vanilla-redux, then react-redux Extra challenge: use localStorage & remove todo in detail component
+Todo example with vanilla-redux, then react-redux (extra challenge: use localStorage & remove todo in detail component)